BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

         require((2 * value) == msg.value, "Value has to be even.");
     }

-    /// Abort the purchase and reclaim the TOMO.
+    /// Abort the purchase and reclaim the VIC.
     /// Can only be called by the seller before
     /// the contract is locked.
     function abort()